zinebmalty88-cmyk/End-To-End-Supply-chain-Analysis/README.md

 The operational performance indicators provide a clear overview of supply chain efficiency:

-- Stock Availability (48.40%) indicates more than half products are not available , suggesting potential risks of stockouts , loss sales and the need for improved inventory planning.
+- Stock Availability (48.40%) indicates more than half products are not available , suggesting risks of stockouts , loss sales and the need for improved inventory planning.

 - Lead Time (16 days) reflects the overall time required from supplier to delivery.
 This duration highlights opportunities to optimize supplier coordination and internal processing.